SaumilBapat/Twilio_Video_Transcription/README.md

-# Project Overview
+# Real-Time Audio Transcription with Twilio Video and OpenAI's Real-Time API

-This project captures real-time audio from participants in a Twilio Video room, streams the audio data to a server via WebSocket, and transcribes it using OpenAI's Whisper API.
+This project captures real-time audio from participants in a Twilio Video room, streams the audio data to a server via WebSocket, and transcribes it using OpenAI's new real-time API.
+The transcribed text can be used for live captioning, meeting notes, or any other application requiring real-time speech-to-text conversion.

 ## Files